georgiee/coding-for-kids/slides.md

 ^ They usually talked about games and computers all day long.

-^ This particular day two guys were showing a brand new application
+^ This particular day two guys were showing a brand new application for animations

 ![fill](images/01-intro/giga/giga-george-jochen-2.jpg)